ayush-vibrant/Serioholic-TV-Series-Reminder-Innovacer/README.md

 * All the scipts that I have created were tested successfully on **Linux** based OSes with **Python 2.7.12** installed on the system.

 ## Description
 * Aforementioned script requires email address and list of favourite TV series for multiple users as input.
-The prompt is as follows:-
+The prompt is as follows: <br />
-Email address: abc.123@xyz.com
+Email address: abc.123@xyz.com <br />
-TV Series: Game of thrones, suits, friends, black mirror, gotham
+TV Series: Game of thrones, suits, friends, black mirror, gotham <br />